 While in Edinburgh I spent a morning with my friends partaking in a food and walking tour and it was a most delicious and terrific time.
 I am a big fan of walking tours because you really get to see the city you’re exploring and you have time and the mobility to get all the different types of photos that catch your eye.
-I’m also a big fan of eating and whenever possible I enjoy trying some local delicacies and different dishes which the destination is known for and proud of.
+I’m also a big fan of enhancing my sophisticated palate and whenever possible I enjoy trying some local delicacies and different dishes which the destination is known for and proud of.
 There is really no better way to combine a tour of the city and an array of different dishes than a food and walking tour.

 The tour we took was with Eat Walk Edinburgh Tours and it mainly consisted of exploring the Royal Mile.
 It also involved stopping in different shops and restaurants and of course uncovering some interesting areas which you’d never know existed if it weren’t for the knowledgeable guide showing you the way.
 Before we get into the stops we made and the dishes we tried, I would like to mention that I loved the fact we were given an earpiece so we could always hear what the guide was saying.
 This was incredibly useful because it gave us the liberty to further explore the area and get the shots that caught our eye without missing a beat.